Decretum Gratiani: Author

 This next flamelet issues from Gratian's smile, he who gave such help to the ecclesiastical and civil spheres as is acceptable in Paradise.

 He has long been acclaimed as Pater Juris Canonici (Latin: "Father of Canon Law"), a title he shares with his successor St. Raymond of Penyafort.
 Gratian was the father and the first teacher of the scientia nova which he himself coined: the new canon law or ius novum.
 Many of his disciples have become highly renowned canonists.

 Textual history

 The vulgate version of Gratian's collection was completed at some point after the Second Council of the Lateran of 1139, which it quotes.
 Research by Anders Winroth established that some manuscripts of an early version of Gratian's text, which differs considerably from the mainstream textual tradition, have survived.

-With later commentaries and supplements, the work was incorporated into the Corpus Juris Canonici.
-The Decretum quickly became the standard textbook for students of canon law throughout Europe, but it never received any formal, official recognition by the papacy.
-Only the Codex Juris Canonici of 1917 put it out of use.

 As late as 1997, scholars commonly set the date of completion at 1140, but this accuracy in dating is not possible after Anders Winroth's groundbreaking scholarship.
 Winroth's research shows that the Decretum existed in two published recensions.
-The first dates to sometime after 1139, while the second dates to 1150 at the latest.
-There are several major differences between the two recensions: